nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    virtualserver.k8s.nginx.org/dashboard-vs   Valid   dashboard.example.com                 110s
    ```

-## Expose your Nginx Ingress Controller with NodePort
+### Expose your Nginx Ingress Controller with NodePort

 1. Inspect the `lab3/nodeport-static.yaml` manifest.
 This is a NodePort Service defintion that will open high-numbered ports on the Kubernetes nodes, to expose several Services that are running on the Nginx Ingress.
-The NodePorts are intentionally defined as static, because you will be using these port numbers with Nginx 4 Azure, and you don't want them to change.
+The NodePorts are intentionally defined as static, because you will be using these port numbers with Nginx for Azure, and you don't want them to change.
 (Note: If you use ephemeral NodePorts, you see **HTTP 502 Errors** when they change!)
 We are using the following table to expose different Services on different Ports:

 Service Port | External NodePort | Name
 |:--------:|:------:|:-------:|